- Professor Afshin Akhtar-Khavari

 International Environmental Law, ILGG, Restoration, Wetlands

-Afshin Akhtar-Khavari is a Professor of International Law and Governance, at the Law Faculty of Queensland University of Technology.
+Afshin Akhtar-Khavari is a Professor and Director of Research at the School of Law.
 He earned his BSc (genetics) and LLB from the University of New South Wales, LLM from the University of Sydney and PhD from Griffith University.

 He has published widely in journals and books, including a monograph on the importance of environmental principles for international environmental law and politics (Edward Elgar, 2010); and another assessing the importance of ecological restoration in international environmental law (Routledge, 2017 (hardback) & 2019 (paperback)).
 He has co-authored a Cambridge University Press textbook, International Law: Cases and Materials with Australian Perspective, which is in its 3rd edition (current, 2018).
 Akhtar-Khavari recently completed work as a guest special issue editor for the Griffith Law Review, along with Benjamin Richardson, on a collection of papers dealing with eco-restoration and the law (2017).
 Richardson and Akhtar-Khavari also recently published a collection of papers on eco-restoration law for an edited book in the Law, Justice and Ecology series of Routledge (2019).